danidiaz/plan-applicative/README.md

 For the third problem, we need a channel that notifies you whenever a step of the computation starts or finishes.
-Bonus points if composite steps are allowed.
+Bonus points if composite steps are supported.

-This library tries to alleviate the last two problems.
+This library tries to solve the last two problems.